Back to Silas S. Brown's home page

 When talking to them by telephone in December 2020, I was asked the "can you use the Internet easily" question and I gave a slightly-lengthy "it depends" answer---are there any specific browser and OS requirements we had to meet (a consideration which, for the benefit of the presumed non-technical call-centre operator, I simplified to "our computers are getting old and some websites say we need a new one, so I can't promise every website will fully work" or words to that effect), plus would the site 'play nicely' with my accessibility and other settings?---whereupon she decided to sign us up for getting "devices" just in case.

 In March 2021 a Chrome configuration update additionally blocked access to 60+ websites, including the videoconferencing services Zoom and Skype, the UK television channels, a dozen subscription film services, Apple, half a dozen 'livestreaming' sites, well-known video-sharing sites, half a dozen file-sending and storage sites, Facebook Gaming, and a couple of corporate collaboration tools.
 This was presumably because each tablet was supplied with a Vodafone data SIM and some users might have been driving up Ipsos's bills by streaming excessive video over that connection---but the block had to apply even on Wi-Fi.
 Since the block list included sites that were already defunct anyway, I suspect it was an exercise in "what 'problem' sites can we think of" rather than being based on actual traffic data.

 - Another configuration update later in March apparently prevented Chrome from visiting a website on an alternate port number, making it harder to use local test servers running on our Raspberry Pi.

-- We could however create alternate domains (including wildcard domains) by running an nginx proxy on any port, adding this to the Wi-Fi connection settings on the tablet, and adding appropriate connection rules for custom domains.
+- We could however create alternate domains (including wildcard domains) by running an nginx proxy on any port, adding this to the Wi-Fi connection settings on the tablet, and adding appropriate connection rules for custom domains in the nginx configuration.
 That could be used to circumvent the block on alternate port numbers, by assigning custom domains to them instead.